Big-null/Life-is-Possible-Apps-workshop/Lecture/lecture-04/lecture-04-chinese.md

     console.log("I am a 20")
 }
 else{
-    console.log("nope") // This line will printed
+    console.log("nope") // This line will be printed
 }

 // "nope"